You may wonder how writing about vehicles relates to travel writing, so here’s my rationale.

 to write a travel story about her road trip to eat some hill-country

-My automobile and military vehicle assignments have taken me to at least seven countries (England, Belgium, Luxembourg, France, Germany, Finland, and the Netherlands).
+My automobile and military vehicle assignments have taken me to at least eight countries (USA, England, Belgium, Luxembourg, France, Germany, Finland, and the Netherlands).

 Use your imagination and your specific interests to discover the full potential of this genre.

-My vehicular assignments have taken me to more than one quarter of the states in the U.S.: Washington, California, Arizona, Virginia, Oregon, Nebraska, Colorado, Nevada, Tennessee, Indiana, Illinois, Michigan, Alaska, Massachusetts and a few others.
+My vehicular assignments have taken me on press trips to more than one quarter of the states in the U.S.: Washington, California, Arizona, Virginia, Oregon, Nebraska, Colorado, Nevada, Tennessee, Indiana, Illinois, Michigan, Alaska, Massachusetts, Ohio, Pennsylvania, Florida and a few others.

 This is not a difficult genre to break into.
 My